fwoeck/voice/README.md

 Although running the Voice stack in a VM is handy to get a first impression, it's usually not sufficient for production use - primarily for performance and timing reasons.

-Setting up the Voice stack on a physical host is not much different than the installation to a VM.
-You can follow the [Veewee](https://github.com/jedi4ever/veewee)-instructions in [/vagrant.box](/vagrant.box), that were used to prepare a base-image for Vagrant to install the Ubuntu linux.
-To get the Chef-client configured, copy the [/seeds](/seeds) contents to /etc/chef/ on the host and modify node.json and solo.rb according to your needs.

 Please consult the [Voice wiki](https://github.com/fwoeck/voice/wiki/Installation-on-a-production-host) for detailed instructions on how to install the Voice stack on an external production host.